DataDog/chaos-controller/docs/network_disruption_flow.md

     <img src="../docs/img/network_flow_ingress_hosts_problem.png" height=200 width=570 />
 </kbd></p>

-For now, we do not have a solution for resolving to specific pod IPs.
+For now, we do not have a solution for resolving cluster IPs to specific pod IPs.